arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 sudo umount /tmp/sdcard
 ```

 If you need to format the SD card to the _ext4_ filesystem, use the following command.
-Please take precaution, as this will erase all the existing data on the microSD card.
+Please be cautious, since this command will erase all the existing data on the microSD card.

 ```bash
 sudo mkfs.ext4 /dev/mmcblk0XX